Bittu-the-coder/NoteVue-A_todo_app/README.md

 - React team for the amazing UI library
 - Tiptap for the powerful rich text editor
 - All other open-source contributors

-[Add your YouTube demo video link here when available]